Rainyan/windows-desktop-shortcut-cleaner/README.md

 PRs welcome!

 * Please format your code with [black](https://github.com/psf/black).
+  * The `src/thirdparty` directory is exempt from this rule.
 * If you're making substantial changes, please open an issue for discussing them before submitting a patch.

 ## Acknowledgements